 The logo was to be set in simple hasidic black (#231F20) & white (#FFFFFF).
 We're still trying to get those colours to the patent office, by the way.

 Please feel free to call Yitzhak in case you're hungry or need spiritual guidance.

 That's not really his car.

 Yitzhak's food tastes even better than it looks.

 The main problem with the menu was to intertwine three languages - polish, english and hebrew.
-The primary font used was Meta Serif Pro.

 The Olive Tree also serves great & kosher drinks, all of which can be found in "The Drinks Menu".